jcnoordsij/engg390_project/README.md

-# ENGG 390 Project
+# Test plan tracker
-This is the code I created for the test plans app that I implemented as part of my ENGG 390 project.
+This is the test plan tracking app that I implemented while interning at Macom Technology Solutions.
+This was my first Django app.